stacks-network/docs/README.md

 * wallet  (Wallet users)
 * tokens (Stacks owners)

+FAQs are usually written internally by a team that are unfamiliar with markdown or HTML used in websites.
+So, FAQs are produced using this process:

+1. Draft new or revised FAQs in a Google or Paper document.
+2. Review the drafts and approve them.
+3. Convert the FAQ document to HTML.
+4. Strip out the unnecessary codes such as `id` or `class` designations.
+   This leaves behind plain html.
+5. Add the new FAQs to the `_data/theFAQS.json` file.
+   Currently this is manually done through cut and paste.
+6. Copy the JSON for `appminers` categories to the `_data/appFAQ.json` file.
-FAQ content is created by the Jekyll build and served throughout the documentation site.
+7. Run the Jekyll build and verify the content builds correctly by viewing this `LOCAL_HOST/faqs/allfaqs`
+8. Push your changes to the site and redeploy.

  Single sourcing the content ensures that FAQs are the same regardless of where and on which property they appear in.
-These files participate in the FAQ:
+These source files play a role in the FAQ single-sourcing layout:

 <table>
   <tr>